 - Store cryovial on dry ice for transport back to the lab. - Indicate on datasheet (column # 50) if sample was collected and condition ("F" for fresh feces and "O" for older feces collected from the trap). - 3.
-Collect one ear tissue sample one from near the edge of the right, untagged ear using a clicker-style 2000 Micron (2 mm) tissue biopsy punch or iris scissors. - Place ear tissue in cryovial and label. - o Indicate on datasheet (column # 51) if sample is collected. - 4.
-Record the weight, to the nearest gram, using the appropriate, tared spring scale.
-Record on datasheet in column #37 -40. - 5.
-Make sure all cryovials are labeled correctly, put in cooler with dry ice, and entered on the datasheet.
-Hair and whiskers are stored at ambient temperature. - 6.
-Put animal back into trap (trap is still in plastic bag) for transport back to point of capture. - Process all individuals on a grid before releasing animals at point of capture, unless extra personnel are available. - 7.
-Follow clean up procedures described in next section before processing the next animal to avoid cross contamination.
+Collect one ear tissue sample one from near the edge of the right, untagged ear using a clicker-style 2000 Micron (2 mm) tissue biopsy punch or iris scissors. - Place ear tissue in cryovial and label. - Indicate on datasheet (column # 51) if sample is collected.

-Title: TOS Protocol and Procedure: Small Mammal Sampling Date: 04/10/2014 NEON Doc. #: NEON.DOC.00481 Author: K. Thibault Revision: D
+Title: TOS Protocol and Procedure: Small Mammal Sampling Date: 12/08/2014 NEON Doc. #: NEON.DOC.000481 Author: K. Thibault Revision: E